Ada40/fractal-harmonic-framework/UNIFIED_FINITE_CORE_MODEL.md

 ## 16. Acknowledgments

-This work builds on the Fractal Harmonic Code framework, which unifies quantum mechanics, neuroscience, astrophysics, and now artificial intelligence through a single mathematical principle: **f₁:f₂:f₃ = n₁:n₂:n₃**
+This work builds on the Fractal Harmonic Code framework, which unifies quantum mechanics, neuroscience, astrophysics, and artificial intelligence through a single mathematical principle: f₁:f₂:f₃ = n₁:n₂:n₃

 ---